shanhashcah/HcNet-coreV15-test/HcNet-core/CONTRIBUTING.md

 At this point you're waiting on us.
 We like to at least comment on pull requests within one week (and, typically, three business days).
 We may suggest some changes or improvements or alternatives.

-## Stellar Core Contribution Specifics
+## HcNet Core Contribution Specifics

 ### General
 * Try to separate logically distinct changes into separate commits and thematically distinct